ibm-cloud-docs/codeengine/build.md

 For example, the following **`build create`** command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the `dockerfile` strategy and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.

 Before you create your build, confirm the branch for your `--source` URL.
-The default `--commit` option references the `main` branch.
+The `--commit` option references the `main` branch.
 Also, if you are using the `--strategy` option with the value of `dockerfile`, then ensure the `--dockerfile` option is correctly set to the name of the `dockerfile`.
 The default value for the `--strategy` option is `Dockerfile`.
 {: important}

 ```sh